xugengyu/paulxu_blog/_posts/2025-08-20-time-delay-in-frequency-domain.md

 ---
-title: "Time Delay in Frequency Domain"
+title: "Visualizing Time Delay in Frequency Domain"
 date: 2025-08-20
-tags: hobby
+tags: dsp notes study communication
 ---

 This is an interactive plot I made illustrating the effect of time delay in the frequency domain.